steelswords/blog/content/blog/bare-metal-arm-programming.md

 had set up.
 That changes with this project. **I want to program this thing with nothing more than a datasheet and gcc**.

-I had attempted this once before unsuccesfully, but since then I have found [this remarkable resource by cpq](https://github.com/cpq/bare-metal-programming-guide).
+I had attempted this once before unsuccessfully, but since then I have found [this remarkable resource by cpq](https://github.com/cpq/bare-metal-programming-guide).
 It details fairly closely what I wanted to do.
 It helped fill in gaps in my knowledge about the process, but I still had to look up and find lots of details in my